SPieterG/P5jsAutonomousSim/README.md

 # Interactive Autonomous Simulator

 This project is ment to provide a playground in which to interactifly play around with Autonomous Formula Student cars.
 To see and get a feel for how diffrent situations and algorithms might infulence the stability and performance of the car.
 The javascript library [P5JS](https://p5js.org/) is used for rendering the visualizations as its quick to iterate and debug with and made it simple enough to get the project running in an evening.
+The resulting webpage can be explored at https://spieterg.github.io/P5jsAutonomousSim/.

 ![screenshot](Screenshot_2023-09-11.png "screenshot")